phult/sam.io/README.md

 ## `/services`

-The directory for service classes.
+An autoloaded directory that used  as default directory for service classes.

 ## `/start`

+The directory loaded automatically at booting time

-You will want to configure started parameters in this directory, including routes, service classes, custom controllers, etc.
+You will want to set start parameters in this.
+Including routes, event listeners or anything that configured as autoloaded directory , etc.

 ## `/storage`